Fellow Since 2009

-This profile was prepared when Vincent Carelli was elected to the Ashoka Fellowship in 2009.
+This description of Vincent Carelli's work was prepared when Vincent Carelli was elected to the Ashoka Fellowship in 2009.

 The New Idea